Isaac (song): Music video

-A music video for "Isaac" was released on October 18, 2018, and was directed by Ezra Cohen.
-The video shows Hollyn singing the song in a bedroom while she is dancing.
-The video has over half a million views on YouTube.
+A music video for "Isaac" was released alongside a music video for “Everything and More”, on October 18, 2018; both directed by Ezra Cohen.
+The videos feature a one-take concept and were filmed back-to-back and follow Hollyn singing in a bedroom while she is dancing.
+The videos originally debuted on her website before being released on Youtube.
 A commentary video was released on October 31, 2018.